raystorm/wcc-component-archetype/readme.md

 WCC-Component-Archetype
 =======================

-This is a maven Archetype designed to make spinning up new components for Oracle WebCenter Content (WCC) faster an easier.
+This is a Maven Archetype designed to make spinning up new components for Oracle WebCenter Content (WCC) faster and easier.

 It creates a basic repository layout, `pom.xml` file and common template files.
 Eliminating the need to use ComponentWizard to create basic components.

-**Note** this generates maven projects that use
+**Note** This generates maven projects that use

 ```xml
 <depencency>